What Is WOVR in QLD? Written-Off Selling Rules & How to Do a WOVI Check

 - They’ll inspect the vehicle and check the identity of key parts to prevent rebirthing.

-WOVR vs WOVI vs Write-Off Types
+WOVR vs WOVI Terms

 Can You Sell a WOVR Car in QLD?

-Yes, but it depends on the status:
+Yes, but it depends on the status.

-- Registered Repairable Write-Off:
+Registered Repairable Write-Off:

-You can still sell it, but the buyer will need to pass a WOVI before it’s registered again. - Statutory Write-Off:
+You can still sell it, but the buyer will need to pass a WOVI before it’s registered again.

 Can You Insure a Repairable Write-Off?